.If you’ve ever Googled the phrase “retroactive jealousy research,” you might be surprised by the lack of search results.

-For instance, in the near future, I am teaming up with other relationship scientists to investigate what people experiencing retroactive jealousy describe as “mental movies” of their partner with an ex.
-In academic research, these mental movies are called third-party imagined interactions.
+For instance, I am teaming up with other relationship scientists to investigate what people experiencing retroactive jealousy describe as “mental movies” of their partner with an ex.
+In academic research, these mental movies are third-party interactions.

 The catch is, to conduct retroactive jealousy research, I need participants that have experienced this emotion.

 Although retroactive jealousy is an extremely common emotion, some people are hesitant to disclose their experiences to a researcher.
 I get it.
 This is pretty personal stuff.

 Many countries have research ethics committees or institutional review boards.
 They look at the proposed study to make sure participants will not be harmed.
 And, that the researcher is taking proper precautions to protect their privacy.
 In the United States, researchers also have to go through extensive training on participants’ rights, privacy laws, and proper data management procedures.

 When I conduct studies to investigate retroactive jealousy, I try to avoid collecting identifiable data at all.

 In other words, I try to avoid collecting names, email addresses, phone numbers.
 Or, any other information that could link the responses to specific people.

 If I have to collect such data to provide participants incentives (e.g., gift cards, cash payments), the names and email addresses are typically collected separately from the retroactive jealousy responses.